Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 | Metrics data      | 731 Days (Two years + 1)                       | 7 years         |
 | Transactions data | 7 Days (Business Insights / Consumer Insights) | N/A             |

-From the table above, it means the transaction data will be available in the Business/Consumer Insights API Traffic for only 1 week prior being deleted from Amplify Entreprise Marketplace.
-But the data might still be available on the Gateway that hosted them initially.
+As shown in the table above, the transaction data is available in the Business/Consumer Insights API Traffic for only one week before being deleted from Amplify Enterprise Marketplace.
+However, the data might still be available on the gateway that hosted them initially.

 ## Communication ports